nmbazima/mbazima/_posts/2017-12-12-big-data-little-laptop-pt1-multithreading.md

 This is a fairly simple example of multithreading in Python, but it can be extremely powerful.
 When I'm dealing with processing thousands of files, I almost always try using this method first before considering a distributed solution like Hadoop.

 In the next article, I will continue the discussion with an overview and example of multiprocessing in Python.
-The method can be invaluable when dealing complex computations or data transformations, and it's often no more complicated than the multithreaded example above.
+The multiprocessing method can be invaluable when dealing complex computations or data transformations, and it's often no more complicated than the multithreaded example above.